MrChico/blog/public/notes/vim/colors.md

 ## Introduction

 I started exploring how to make a theme for [Oni](https://github.com/onivim/oni).
 I wanted to make the sublime inspired monokai theme.

-###  How

-In Oni a theme is defined as below:
+In order to make a theme in Oni one creates a folder structure with:

 ```bash
 ./theme-monokai